Trading strategies

 options chain example

-Before placing your order, you need to select your trade size under ‘Contracts’.
+Before placing your order, you need to select your trade size under ‘Contracts’ when using the CFD platform, or the £/pr, €/pt, $/pt when using the spread betting platform.
 As we offer fractional options, this number can be as low as 0.01.
-This corresponds to the number of contracts you are buying or selling.
+This corresponds to the amount you’re buying or selling.
 Larger trades require more margin and carry more risk, as profits and losses are magnified by the number of contracts.

 There are other settings that you can customise here, too, such as changing the expiry date, order type, option type and strike price.
 You can also view the estimated margin, an explanation of the cost/spread, and the key information document.
 Plus, you can view information on the Greeks’ metrics, which measure the factors that influence the price of an options contract and give you insights about the risks.